-Whitley Coach House is a detached former coach house to a Georgian house, renovated in November 2013 providing spacious holiday accommodation for the first time.
+Whitley Coach House is a detached former coach house built in 1808, renovated in November 2013 providing spacious holiday accommodation for the first time.
 Whitley Coach House has a large bedroom with an individually designed and handmade kingsize bateau bed in oak, with a supremely comfortable Vi-Spring pocket sprung mattress.
 The living room has high ceilings with exposed beams and a solid oak floor and includes two three-seater sofas one with a pull-out bed.
 The living room has views to the garden and private decked veranda.
 The kitchen table seats up to six people.

 It has a dedicated phone line with BT Fast Infinity Broadband, a 40" smart TV with freeview channels and the ability to watch other online services like Netflix.

 In a beautiful semi-rural location within striking distance of many fantastic places to explore including the Georgian City of Bath, the picturesque National Trust village of Lacock and Bowood House, with its Championship Golf Course, Spa and children's adventure playground.

 Whitley Coach House is a 5 minute walk away from Whitley 9 hole Golf Club and driving range that welcomes everyone from complete beginners to more experienced golfers.